ssb22/adjuster/README.md

  : Cancels any earlier `--yarowsky-multiword` option in Makefile variables etc

 `--yarowsky-thorough`
- : Recheck Yarowsky seed collocations when considering if any multiword rule would be needed to reproduce the examples.
+ : Recheck Yarowsky seed collocations when checking if any multiword rule would be needed to reproduce the examples.
 This could risk 'overfitting' the example set.

 `--no-yarowsky-thorough`
  : Cancels any earlier `--yarowsky-thorough` option in Makefile variables etc